faizulMyori/ssconsumer-sdk/README.md

 npx cap sync
 ```

-See the [Ionic Plugin README](/ionic/README.md) for detailed documentation.
+See the [Ionic Plugin README](/ssconsumer-sdk-ionic/README.md) for detailed documentation.

+### React Native

+Refer to the [React Native Plugin README](/ssconsumer-sdk-react-native/README.md) for installation and usage instructions.

+### Flutter

+Refer to the [Flutter Plugin README](/ssconsumer-sdk-flutter/README.md) for installation and usage instructions.

 ## NDEF Data Format Requirements